HuyaneMatsu/hata/docs/ref/CommandProcesser.md

 Cannot be set as negative value tho.
 If it is modified, then the check failure handler will be called with that value as well.

-To the check failure handler always 5 argument is passed:
+To the check failure handler always 5 arguments are passed:

 | name                  | type                  |
 |-----------------------|-----------------------|